regwhitton/dwptest/README.md

 This project uses Lombok to insert getters, setters and other boiler plate code during runtime.
 As a consequence the raw code will show compilation errors in an IDE such as Eclipse, IntelliJ or Netbeans.

-To avoid this use the Lombok plugin go to <https://projectlombok.org/> and select the installation instructions for your IDE from the "Install" menu.
+To avoid this use the Lombok plugin.
+Go to <https://projectlombok.org/> and select the installation instructions for your IDE from the "Install" menu.

 ## Architecture